 None of your personal or identifying info is ever provided to anyone else during these inquiries.

 Based on feedback from the underwriters, we'd then show you most probable rates for all life insurance plans available to you (term and permanent insurance).

 If you decide to proceed, we'd have you apply to 2 or more companies for best rate/product that fits your needs, whether it's Term Life, Universal Life or Whole Life.

 We have the easiest 5 minute electronic application process!

 Expedite underwriting by getting weekly updates from case managers or case underwriters and by contacting doctor's offices to make sure medical reports are sent in a reasonable time frame.

 We do our best to expedite, but some things are out of our control.

-If something turns up in underwriting which results in you qualifying for higher rates than we were expecting, we'll negotiate on your behalf to improve the offer.
+If something turns up in underwriting or your medical history which results in you qualifying for higher rates than we were expecting, we'll negotiate on your behalf to improve the offer.